langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 > item: {Email: "user@google.com", Password: "abc"}

 It’s a JSOL with one variable (item) which is initialized with the provided values of the LoginModel.
-x-text and x-model contain the name of the field that is bound to that HTML element.
+x-text/x-model contains the name of the field that is bound to that HTML element.
 For ex, in HTML it will look like this:
 > x-model="item.Email"

 JSBuilder provides a field accessor function so the attributes can be set typesafe, with intelisense, without using strings.
 The above HTML expression becomes in C#: